Lyroxide/yomichan-korean/README.md

 > Deinflection is done through first disassembling Hangul into jamo, and checking if the string matches any inflection before assembling back to Hangul.
 Credit goes to [e-'s Hangul.js](https://github.com/e-/Hangul.js/).
 >
 > The current and active development of Yomichan is now at [Yomitan](https://github.com/themoeway/yomitan).
 Direct any non-Korean issues there.
+>
+> I am planning to integrate Korean support to Yomitan.

 Yomichan turns your web browser into a tool for building ~Japanese~ Korean language literacy by helping you to decipher texts which would be otherwise too difficult tackle.
 This extension is similar to